sohekim/sohekim/README.md

 ## Hi, I'm Sohee 👋🏼

 I'm a junior double majoring in Computer Science and Philosophy at Mount Holyoke College.
-I love to learn ✨ and build 🛠 anything from API Servers to Mobile Applications.
+I love to learn ✨ and build 🛠 anything from API Servers to Web Applications.

 #### What I've been focusing on ...

-- Backend : Spring Boot, AWS, MySQL
+- Backend : Express, Spring Boot, AWS, MySQL
 - Frontend : Flutter
 - Tech Blog mainly on Java [@Medium](https://kim66s.medium.com/)